Platform McKinsey

 To comply with non-disclosure agreement, I have omitted and obfuscated confidential information in this case study.
 The information in this case study is my own and does not necessarily reflect the views of McKinsey.

-Platform McKinsey is the firm’s primary cloud-based developer platform, designed to build scalable, secure tools that support hundreds of clients.
+Platform McKinsey is the firm’s primary developer platform, designed to power scalable products and support hundreds of clients for broader impact.

 Aligning Vision Before Design